John Babcock: Last surviving Canadian veteran

 Babcock was invited to the opening of a Pentagon exhibit on March 6, 2008, featuring photos of nine First World War veterans, but was unable to attend.
 At the time he was one of only two of the veterans pictured to be alive, along with American Frank Buckles, who did participate in the event.
 In 2008, he was visited by Canadian officials and wrote to Prime Minister Stephen Harper that he was interested in regaining his Canadian citizenship in a letter that was hand-delivered to him in a cabinet meeting.
 The request was approved by the Prime Minister and the paperwork was signed by Governor General Michaëlle Jean, after which officials from Citizenship and Immigration Canada were flown to Spokane to complete the swearing in ceremony.
 That same year, Babcock participated in the Canadian Remembrance Day ceremonies, appearing via video to symbolically pass the torch of remembrance, urging people to "hold it high".
 Babcock credited his longevity to the intense physical training that he received in both the United States and Canadian armies.

-Babcock died on February 18, 2010, at the age of 109, having been housebound since October 2009 following a case of pneumonia.
+Babcock died on February 18, 2010, in Spokane, Washington, at the age of 109, having been housebound since October 2009 following a case of pneumonia.
 He was cremated and his remains were scattered across the Pacific Northwest.
 Governor General Jean and Prime Minister Harper made statements of condolence shortly after his death and, on the anniversary of the Battle of Vimy Ridge (April 9), Canada's monarch, Queen Elizabeth II, issued a statement marking the two events, stating: "As proud and grateful Canadians, we pause today to mark not only the ninety-third anniversary of this Nation's victory at Vimy Ridge but also to pay tribute to the passing of a truly remarkable generation who helped to end the most terrible conflict the world had ever known."
 The local Royal Canadian Legion in Sydenham, Ontario has a collection of First World War items on display, including a roll call with Babcock's name on it, in his honour.